pulkitjain1004/autoRL/readme.md

 This repository consist of my R scripts which I have developed while working with Texas A&M Engineering Experiment Station.

 Record linkage (RL) is the task of finding records in a data set that refer to the same entity across different data sources (e.g., data files, books, websites, and databases).
 My work is concentrated on linking same people in multiple databases.
+At present, this work is about construction of different features which can be used to determine the similarity between two entities.
+Primarly, SVM and Random Forests algorithms are used and evaluation of models is done on NC state voter database.

-The codes is split in 4 major files.
+The codes is split in following major steps:
-1) How to build positive/negative pairs
+1) How to build positive/negative pairs from entire database.
-2) Generating features for those pairs
+2) Generating features for those pairs.
-3) Running either svm or random forests
+3) Running either svm or random forests for prediction.

 Note: At the end of each code, output is saved in a csv format.
 This file is read in the next code.

+Other than the code, relevant research papers, log of activities, NC State voter database and results are also present in sub-directories.